archlinux/alpm/README.md

 - [alpm-compress]: a library for compression operations in ALPM
 - [alpm-db]: a library and command line interface to work with an [alpm-db][spec:alpm-db] and its [alpm-db-desc][spec:alpm-db-desc] and [alpm-db-files][spec:alpm-db-files] file formats
 - [alpm-lint]: a linting tool for everything around Arch Linux packaging.
-- [alpm-mtree]: a library and commandline interface to work with [ALPM-MTREE] files
+- [alpm-mtree]: a library and commandline interface to work with [ALPM-MTREE][spec:ALPM-MTREE] files
 - [alpm-package]: a library for the creation of [alpm-package][spec:alpm-package] files
 - [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM
 - [alpm-pkginfo]: a library and commandline interface to work with [PKGINFO] files